popcorn0118/torik/wp-content/plugins/backup-backup/readme.txt

 - Define where the backup will be stored (as of now, only local option is available, but we'll expand this soon)
 - Define what name your backup should have, in which instances you should receive a notification email, and much more

-This plugin is also ideal if you want to migrate your site to another host.
+This plugin is all in one solution if you need to migrate your site to another host or just restore the local backup.

 Note: This (free) version is limited to backups of 2GB in size.
 For unlimited sizes, please have a look at the [Premium Plugin](https://backupbliss.com).